As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Eggplants vary in size.
 So you may need to add extra breadcrumbs & seasonings to your plate if the one you’re breading is on the larger side.

-You want one even layer of eggplant slices in the basket.
+(You want one even layer of eggplant slices in the basket.
 Depending on the size of your basket & eggplant rounds, you’ll probably be able to fit about 4 to 6 slices.
-So you’ll definitely have to cook the slices in batches.
+So you’ll definitely have to cook the slices in batches.)

-Spray the eggplant slices with oil.
-Then set the air fryer to 400 degrees for 12 minutes.
 Stop halfway through (or whenever they are toasty brown on top) to flip the slices.
 Spray that side with oil and continue cooking.

 At the 10-minute mark (or whenever they are nutty brown on top), add spoonfuls of your favorite marinara sauce on top of all the slices and a pinch of non-dairy mozzarella.
 Then let the slices continue cooking for the remaining two minutes.